 Suspension is only considered for behavior that is significantly unsafe and/or harmful.
-If a student is suspended, the parents are called and the child must be picked up right away.
-If the school cannot reach the parent, then the person listed as the emergency contact is called to pick up the student.
+If a student is suspended, the parents/guardians are called and the student must be picked up right away.
+If the school cannot reach the parent/guardian, then the person listed as the emergency contact is called to pick up the student.

-When parents pick up their suspended child, they will be given a written explanation of the student's behavior that resulted in suspension, the length of the suspension and what must be brought back with the child to the formal re-entry meeting.
+When parents/guardians pick up their suspended student, they will be given a written explanation of the student's behavior that resulted in suspension, the length of the suspension and what must be brought back with the student to the formal re-entry meeting.
 This may include missed class work, appropriate letters of apology, and a written plan for more appropriate behavior.